candimods/FiveEMS_Premium/README.md

 **Install for ESX Servers** For ESX users : You must delete the "ui" folder and the "fxmanifest.lua".
 Rename the "fxmanifest_esx.lua" into "fxmanifest.lua"`

 For non-ESX users : Delete the "fxmanifest_esx.lua"
-2. edit the config.lua and add perms/keys
+2. edit the config.lua and add perms/keys (rename to config.lua)
 3. add ``` ensure FiveEMS``` to your server.cfg
 Please remove any previous versions of this script
 4. Press ```F7``` to open menu, edit controls in config.lua